djmitche/tagset-experiment/README.md

 # Ideas

-* Use []byte to avoid ambiguity of copying strings, allow byte buffers ← byte buffers are reused
+* Use []byte to avoid ambiguity of copying strings, allow byte buffers ← byte buffers in DSD are reused
 * Weak ref map? ← no such thing
-* Can we assume no hash collisions?
+* Can we assume no hash collisions? ← yes, it seems so.
+For 10000 contexts the prob is ~1e-10 (https://preshing.com/20110504/hash-collision-probabilities/)

 Setting language aside, given: